2. Beloved (1987)

 The years 1976 and 1977 saw Morrison

-between a man and a woman.
+working as a visiting lecturer at Yale.
 In 1983, she left Random House.
-The next year she
+The

 In 1987 Toni Morrison became the